bdionne/bitstore/Readme.md

     COUCHDB

-can be adjusted according;y.
+can be adjusted accordingly.
 The modified [couchdb](http://github.com/bdionne/couchdb/tree/bitstore) branch now only has some small mods in Futon and the couch.js client libs to extend the APIs.
 All the erlang code extending couchdb is now included in bitstore.

     make

 will pull the dependency `bitcask`

     make config

-will build the `trigrams` and copy the changes needed to configure couchdb into `COUCHDB/etc/couchdb/local_dev.ini'.
+will build the `trigrams` and copy the changes needed to configure couchdb into `COUCHDB/etc/couchdb/local_dev.ini`.
 The changes to the couchdb config file that are needed are [here](http://github.com/bdionne/bitstore/blob/master/config/couch.ini) and can be adjusted as needed.

     make run

-will add the need erlang paths and start couchdb using `COUCHDB/utils/run -i' .
+will add the need erlang paths and start couchdb using `COUCHDB/utils/run -i` .
 This provides an interactive shell which can be useful for executing some of the indexer  or classifier commands directly.
 The -sname option is not required but it useful when using debug tools such as Distel in emacs.

 ### Opinions